-As discussed earlier, we do not believe that an analysis of our historical interest expense is meaningful as it does not reflect the level of debt financing that our business will assume and incur upon separation from Alcan, nor the associated interest costs.
-On a pro forma basis, reflecting the estimated indebtedness we expect to have upon separation, our interest expense for 2003 would have been \$182 million, assuming an average interest cost of 6.5%, including financing costs.
+As discussed above, we do not believe that an analysis of our historical interest expense is meaningful as it does not reflect the level of debt financing that our business will assume and incur in connection with the reorganization transactions and the financing transactions, nor the associated interest costs.
+On a combined basis, historical interest expense was \$40 million in 2003, little changed from 2002.
+The higher level of borrowings and debt at the end of 2003 reflected Alcan's acquisition of Pechiney in 2003.

+Historical combined interest expense decreased by 34% in 2002 due to a reduction in related-party borrowings during the year, principally in Brazil, and the replacement of bank borrowings with supplier credit in Korea.
+On a pro forma basis, reflecting the estimated indebtedness we expect to incur in connection with the reorganization transactions and the financing transactions, our interest expense for 2003 would have been \$211 million, assuming an average interest cost of 7.1%, including financing costs.
 You should read our pro forma financial information "Unaudited Pro Forma Combined Financial Data" as well as our discussion of capital structure under "- Liquidity and capital resources" below.